ArcadeTV/neogeo-menu/README.md

 - [ ] Automated gamelist processing
 - [ ] Test on real hardware

+---

 ## Building

 On Windows use the `build.bat` file to start the toolchain.
 When everything works as expected you'll find the `menu-p1.bin` romfile in the `MAME\roms\menu` folder.

+Although this was made to be used on real hardware, you can run in im MAME:

+1. Run `build.bat`
+2. Open `MAME\hash\neogeo.xml` from this repository in any text editor and copy the element `<software name="menu">` till `</software>` into the `neogeo.xml` from your MAME folder.
+3. copy `MAME\roms\menu` (where the roms are located) to your MAME setup.
+4. Open a commandline terminal in your MAME folder and run MAME like this: `mame.exe neogeo -cart1 menu` or `mame.exe neogeo -cart1 menu -debug` if you want debugging features.

+---

 ## Gamelist